Why natural language processing (NLP) is vital for a truly successful AI assistant

 The AI assistant knows when to ask a confirmation question and when not to ask.
 Here, the AI assistant already knows it’s a bulky item collection so goes straight to confirming the postcode.

 A basic chatbot, on the other hand, might not ask a clarifying question.
-That means the customer only gets general information, which leads to them being passed around departments until they arrive ― frustrated, at the right one.
+That means the customer only gets general information, which leads to them being passed around departments until they arrive frustrated at the right one.
 Without an instant answer, the chatbot has been no help at all.

 Chatbot

-Handle conversation digressions
+Handling conversation digressions

 AI Assistant

-If a ferry customer wants to amend their ticket, an AI assistant can be trained to ask for a reference number to find details of the booking and check the type of ticket, since there are different rules for different ticket types.
+If a ferry customer wants to amend their ticket, an AI assistant can be trained to ask for a reference number to find details of the booking and check the type of ticket, where there are different rules for different ticket types.

 Even if the customer interrupts this flow with a separate question, the AI assistant can handle the digression.
 It can answer the new question and return to the original query to finish answering that too.